Property Taxes in Portugal – The Importance of Getting it Right

 The property transfer tax rate is largely dependent on the ultimate use of the property and whether it is your first or second home, with the rates varying between 0% and 6%.

-Please note that AIMI is not only considered for a single property but considered per owner and therefore, if more than one property is held, the cumulative VPT needs to be considered.
-If the cumulative VPT value of all properties held by a single owner exceed €600,000, AIMI will be applicable on the value of the properties held, exceeding this threshold.
+Please note that AIMI is not only considered for a single property but is taken into account per owner.
+If more than one property is therefore held, the cumulative VPT needs to be considered.
+If the cumulative VPT value for all properties held by a single owner exceeds €600,000, AIMI will be applicable on the value of the properties held, exceeding this threshold.

 Capital gains tax is applicable on the sale of a property, unless purchased before 1989.